 A 50/50 partnership agreement is often the preferred partnership arrangement.
-It facilitates the transfer of personal property to the younger party while permitting him/her to share in as much of the business profits as possible.
+It facilitates the transfer of personal property to the younger party while permitting them to share in as much of the business profits as possible.
 Real estate and machinery are often rented or leased to the partnership when it is formed.
-However, if the younger party owns a portion of the machinery, additional machinery may be given or sold to him/her so that a 50/50 machinery ownership pattern is established with no lease involved.
+However, if the younger party owns a portion of the machinery, additional machinery may be given or sold to them so that a 50/50 machinery ownership pattern is established with no lease involved.
 If financially possible, the younger party may then buy a 50 percent interest in any new machinery acquired by the partners or the partnership.
-He/she also would be permitted to acquire 50 percent of the crop and livestock inventories.
+The younger party also would be permitted to acquire 50 percent of the crop and livestock inventories.

 If the older party is able and the parties agree, the younger party may receive a larger share of the profits, thus building equity more rapidly.
 However, the Internal Revenue Service may consider the inequitable sharing of income to be an unreasonable distribution and consider it a gift for tax purposes.
 Also, the question of equity with non-farming children may be a concern.

 A farm family may wish to start with a share arrangement that is less than a 50/50 arrangement.
 Income may be shared according to each partner’s relative contributions of land, machinery, labor, and management.
 For example, the older party may receive 75 percent of the income and the younger party 25 percent.
 A one-third and two-thirds share agreement also may be considered.
 A process for diving income is provided in Information File C4-16, Dividing Business Income.